 Jasper National Park works with volunteers from a number of non-profit organizations in the surrounding community in addition to providing a few direct volunteer opportunities of our own.
-Friends of Jasper, Jasper-Yellowhead Museum and many others in the community of Jasper have a wide range of volunteer opportunities available including special event assistance, behind the scenes help, cultural resource assistance and work bees of many kinds.
+Friends of Jasper National Park, the Jasper-Yellowhead Museum and many others in the community of Jasper have a wide range of volunteer opportunities available including special event assistance, behind the scenes help, cultural resource assistance and much more.

-There are 3 ways to engage in volunteer opportunities in Jasper National Park.
+There are 3 ways to engage with Parks Canada volunteer opportunities in Jasper National Park.

 Jasper Park Stewards Program